Daniel Tucker BSc (Hons) Web Development

 Richard Martin BSc (Hons) Web Development

-"I am already working as a front-end designer and developer with Quantarc, an estates management software company who work with the public and education sector.
+"I am already working as a front-end designer and developer with Quantarc, and estates management software company who work with the public and education sector.
 I had an HND in interactive media but I didn't have the back end knowledge to further my career.

 I needed to learn C# which is the predominant language taught on the Web Development course, along with SQL and database management.
 The course has lived up to expectations teaching the skills I required for industry."